Berg (novel): Reception

 Upon release, Berg received considerable attention from reviewers.
 John Coleman gave it a mixed review in The Guardian, finding an "unusual, rather funny story" hidden beneath Quin's challenging prose, which he criticised for "self-indulgence" but praised for her descriptions and brutal dialogue.
 Mary Conroy in the Sunday Times called it "Beckett minus his humour and variety"; although she found the childhood scenes vivid, she complained about Quin's recourse to sexual violence and the confusing style.

 More recently Berg has been praised for introducing to British fiction the techniques of the European experimental novel, the nouveau roman of Alain Robbe-Grillet and Nathalie Sarraute.
 However at the time of Berg, it is not clear if Quin had read any of their writing.
 Writer Lee Rourke has variously called it "one of the great British novels", "beautiful", "dark, esoteric, haunting", and "the best novel ever set in Brighton".

 While critics have bemoaned Bergs lack of influence on later British literature, it did have some followers, inspiring works such as Stewart Home's experimental novel 69 Things to Do with a Dead Princess.

+Movie

-MovieBerg was adapted into the 1989 film Killing Dad, written and directed by Michael Austin and starring Richard E Grant as the son, Denholm Elliott as the father, and Julie Walters as the mistress, Judith.
+Berg was adapted into the 1989 film Killing Dad, written and directed by Michael Austin and starring Richard E Grant as the son, Denholm Elliott as the father, and Julie Walters as the mistress, Judith.
 The Times commented "nothing is funny" but predicted "better things beckon" for Austin.
 Time Out was also critical, saying Austin's "caricatures go through the motions of an Oedipal murder plot in perfunctory fashion", and complaining about the lack of compassion.
 Walters' and Elliotts' performances were praised, though Grant was less impressive due to an odd wig and unconvincing accent.